CM (commerce)

-CM.com (formerly called CM Telecom) is a mobile services company based in the Netherlands.
+CM.com (formerly called CM Telecom) is a Mobile service company based in the Netherlands.
 The company was formed in 1999, and provides software for direct messaging, VoIP messaging, ecommerce payments and digital identification.

 In recent years, CM has acquired a number of messaging and media startups.
 CM.com was the main sponsor of football club NAC Breda from 2015 to 2020.

 History

-CM.com was founded in February 1999 by Jeroen van Glabbeek and Gilbert Gooijers.
-In the company's first year, it was known as ClubMessage B.V.
-The company's main product at the time GroupText, used by event organisers to distribute information to clubbers and event attendees.
-The software was predominantly used across the Benelux by large nightlife venues to promote their nights and DJ events.
+CM.com was established in February 1999 by Jeroen van Glabbeek and Gilbert Gooijer In its first year, it became known as ClubMessage B.V.
+The main product of the company at the time Group text, used by the event organisers to distribute information to clubbers and event participants.
+The software has been primarily used throughout the Benelux by leading nightlife venues to promote their DJ nights and events.